 Introduction:

 The CLAS 12 Solenoid is a superconducting magnet that is part of the CLAS12 Detector system.
 It is ~2m long and 2m in diameter with a 0.78m open bore.
 It is surrounded by detectors on all sides.
-Its central peak field is 5Tesla and peak field ~6.6 Tesla.
-At full current it will store ~20MJoule of energy (50%) more than the Torus.
+Its central field is 5Tesla and peak field is ~6.6 Tesla.
+At full current it will store ~20MJoule of energy which is about 50% more than the Torus magnet.
 The weight of the solenoid cold mass is ~30000lbs.
-The magnet is helium cooled via a 4K primary circuit in series with an ~80K shield circuit.
+The magnet coils are helium cooled via a 4K primary circuit.
+Boil off from the magnet cools the radiation shields in both the magnet and service tower.
 The solenoid cryogenics and power feed come through a vessel called the Solenoid Service Tower (SST).
 The SST contains most of the control valves involved with the magnet (the rest are in the DBX or in warm piping after the flows leave the SST).

 There are two liquid helium reservoirs in the SST.
 The primary function for each defines the name of the reservoir.
 One reservoir is called the Lead Reservoir is named such because it houses the VCL’s.
 The other reservoir is called the Magnet Reservoir and its primary function is to provide steady state cooling for the magnet.
 The primary reason for splitting the Liquid Helium inventory into two volumes is that it allows the magnet cold mass, if necessary, to be cooled below 4.5K by pumping on the helium in the magnet reservoir.
 This will give more temperature margin if it is needed to achieve full field.

 The lead reservoir is connected to the Distribution Box (DBX) through a set of long flexible U-tubes.
 These U-tubes allow the magnet to travel on rails along the beam direction w/o requiring disconnection.
-The primary supply and return U-tubes and the connections inside the DBX allow variable temperature helium gas (300K-4K) to be brought to and returned from the SST.
+The primary supply U-tube and the connections inside the DBX allow variable temperature helium gas (300K-80K) or 4K supercritical gas to be brought to the SST.
+The primary return U-tube mostly functions to return flash gas from the supply U-tube and lead reservoir boil off during steady state operation but allows taking a small trickle flow during cooldown to cool itself.
 There are 3 other flow connections to the SST.
 Two are L-tubes that take flow from the VCL’s to an ambient vaporizer and one is a vent for the return from both the shields and the magnet reservoir.
 All 5 of these lines are Vacuum insulated, but only the primary supply and return U-tubes need to have low heat load because the other 3 lines are returning gas that will be warmed to 300K before returning to the End Station Refrigerator.